The Problem We're Trying to Solve

 Where We Work

-We work in 11 schools in New York City, Newark, New Jersey and Washington, D.C., serving over 4,000 students and 400 educators.
+We work in 10 schools in New York City, Newark, New Jersey and Washington, D.C., serving than 4,100 students and nearly 500 educators.
 We pair each school with a community mental health provider to expedite care for the highest-need students.

 There has not been a moment when the work of an organization could be more relevant to the challenge facing America's schools.Michelle CahillNational Center for Civic Innovation